 Lupus mostly has different symptoms than TED.
 The most common symptoms of lupus include:

-The only symptom that clearly overlaps between the TED and lupus is swelling around the eyes.
+The only symptom that clearly overlaps between TED and lupus is swelling around the eyes.
 Graves’ disease may also cause fatigue.
 It’s also connected to heat sensitivity, which could overlap with sun sensitivity.
 Outside of that, you will likely experience different symptoms for lupus than for TED or Graves’ disease.

 To confirm if you have lupus, you’ll usually need to see a rheumatologist.
 If you’re already seeing a doctor for Graves’ disease and/or TED, start with them — they can help guide you through the diagnostic process.
 If needed, they can refer you to a rheumatologist with more expertise in that area.